 For the elderly community we realize acquiring jobs may not be idea.
 Efforts towards acquisition of grants that will aid in supportive housing for these group of individuals will be key.
-Extreme focus will be given to partnership between Local Housing Authorities and Housing Grantors to provide:
+Extreme focus will be given to partnership between Local Housing Authorities, Housing Grantors, community partners & local hotels to provide:

 Training and Vocational Education courses are provided for our residents and we will work closely with Local Governmental Agencies to ensure that those seeking a license in areas such as Cosmetology etc. are afforded the opportunity free of bias.